-Using the scoring app is fairly straightforward and can be easily taught by a fellow competitor of match official.
+Using the scoring app is fairly straightforward and can be easily taught by a fellow competitor or match official.

 If you’re a member of USPSA, there are a series of videos on the USPSA website that show how to use the Practiscore scoring app.

 If you’re not a USPSA member, there are several (somewhat dated) YouTube videos that can be viewed.
-I’d suggest you have someone show you how to use the app.
+I suggest you simply have someone show you how to use the app.